 Did you know that heart disease is the most common cause of death for women?
 According to Wendy Wray, nurse director of the Women's Heart Health Initiative at the Royal Victoria Hospital, women tend to put off seeking medical attention as they think it is something else.
 Wendy Wray runs the Women's Heart Health Initiative - a prevention program for women to learn about their heart health and to make lifestyle changes before something goes wrong.
 Find out more about Wendy Wray's research (January 25, 2015 article in the Montreal Gazette) and learn more about the Women's Heart Health Program.

-It is important for every woman to know about their risk factors and recognize the signs for heart disease and stroke.
+It is important for every woman to know about their risk factors and recognize the signs of heart disease and stroke.
+The Heart and Stroke Foundation strives to improve women's cardiovascular health through a number of initiatives.
+For more information visit their site to learn more about the risks that women face.

 Men and women's health